RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 end
-/* English spellings are used, even if messages not in English are used. */ Months = 'January February March April May June July', ‘August September October November December'
+/* English spellings are used, even if messages not in English are used. */ Months = 'January February March April May June July', 'August September October November December'
 WeekDays = 'Monday Tuesday Wednesday Thursday Friday Saturday Sunday'

 /* If there is no second argument, the current date is returned. */